 Black Americans hoped that the end of the Civil War would create an entirely new world, while white southerners tried to restore the antebellum order as much as they could.
-Most slave-owners sought to maintain control over their former slaves through sharecropping contracts.
+Most former enslavers sought to maintain control over their laborers through sharecropping contracts.
 P.H.
-Anderson of Tennessee was one such former slave-owner.
-After the war, he contacted his former slave Jourdon Anderson, offering him a job opportunity.
+Anderson of Tennessee was one such former enslaver.
+After the war, he contacted his former enslaved laborer Jourdon Anderson, offering him a job opportunity.
 The following is Jourdon Anderson’s reply.

-Charlotte Forten was born into a wealthy black family in Philadelphia.
-After receiving an education in Salem, Massachusetts, Forten became the first black American hired to teach white students.
-She lent her educational expertise to the war effort by relocating to South Carolina in 1862 with the goal of educating former slaves.
+Charlotte Forten was born into a wealthy Black family in Philadelphia.
+After receiving an education in Salem, Massachusetts, Forten became the first Black American hired to teach white students.
+She lent her educational expertise to the war effort by relocating to South Carolina in 1862 with the goal of educating freed people.
 This excerpt from her diary explains her experiences during this time.

 Most histories of the Civil War claim that the war ended in the summer of 1865 when Confederate armies surrendered.
 However, violent resistance and terrorism continued in the South for over a decade.
 In this report, General J.J.
 Reynolds describes the lawlessness of Texas during Reconstruction.

 These documents chronicle a case in the wider wave of violence that targeted people of color during Reconstruction.
 The first document includes Frances Thompson and Lucy Smith’s testimony about their assault, rape, and robbery in 1866.
 The second document, demonstrates one way that white Southerners denied these claims.
 In 1876, Thompson was exposed for cross-dressing.
 For twenty years she successfully passed as a woman.
 Southerners trumpeted this case as evidence that widely documented cases of violence, sexual and otherwise, were fabricated.